lordgrim18/invoice-manager/README.md

 - Update and delete invoice details.
 - Custom Response format for better error handling.
 - Comprehensive test suite using rest_framework.test.APITestCase to ensure code quality and functionality.
+- Pagination for listing invoices.
+- Search and sort functionality for listing invoices.

 ### Getting Started